-The board of Directors (the “Board”), which is accountable to the shareholders of the Company, is responsible for the leadership and control of the Company and oversees the Group’s businesses, strategic decisions and performances.
+The board of Directors (the “Board”), which is accountable to the shareholders of the Company, is responsible for the leadership and control of the Company and it oversees the Group’s businesses, strategic decisions and performances.
 The management is entrusted by the Board with the authority and responsibility for the day-to-day management of the Group and assumes full accountability to the Board for the operation of the Group.
-Major corporate matters that are specifically delegated by the Board to the management include the preparation of interim and annual reports and announcements for the Board’s approval before publishing, execution of business strategies and initiatives adopted by the Board, implementation of adequate systems of internal controls and risk management procedures, and compliance with relevant statutory and regulatory requirements, rules and regulations.
+Major corporate matters that are specifically delegated by the Board to the management include the preparation of interim and annual reports and announcements for the Board’s approval before publication, execution of business strategies and initiatives adopted by the Board, implementation of adequate systems of internal controls and risk management procedures, and compliance with relevant statutory and regulatory requirements, rules and regulations.
 It is the responsibility of the Board to determine the appropriate corporate governance practices applicable to the Company’s circumstances and to ensure processes and procedures are in place to achieve the Company’s corporate governance objectives.

-As at the date of the annual report, the Board comprises four Executive Directors, being Mr. Huang Xiaofeng, Mr. Wen Yinheng, Mrs. Ho Lam Lai Ping, Theresa and Mr. Tsang Hon Nam, five Non-Executive Directors, being Mr. Wu Jianguo, Mr. Zhang Hui, Ms. Zhao Chunxiao, Mr. Lan Runing and Mr. Li Wai Keung, and five Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Wu Ting Yuk, Anthony.
+As at the date of this Annual Report, the Board comprises four Executive Directors, being Mr. Huang Xiaofeng, Mr. Wen Yinheng, Mrs. Ho Lam Lai Ping, Theresa and Mr. Tsang Hon Nam, five Non-Executive Directors, being Mr. Cai Yong, Mr. Zhang Hui, Ms. Zhao Chunxiao, Mr. Lan Runing and Mr. Li Wai Keung, and five Independent Non-Executive Directors, being Dr. Chan Cho Chak, John, Dr. Li Kwok Po, David, Mr. Fung Daniel Richard, Dr. Cheng Mo Chi, Moses and Mr. Wu Ting Yuk, Anthony.

-During the year, the Non-Executive Directors (including the Independent Non-Executive Directors) provided the Company with a diverse range of expertise and a balance of skills, and brought independent judgements on issues pertinent to strategic direction, development, performance and risk management through their contribution at Board meetings and committee meetings.
+During the year, the Non-Executive Directors (including the Independent Non-Executive Directors) provided the Company with a diverse range of expertise and a balance of skills, and brought independent judgments on issues pertaining to strategic direction, development, performance and risk management through their contribution at Board meetings and committee meetings.
 They also reviewed investment proposals as well as internal audit reports.

 Chairman and Managing Director

 The Chairman of the Board is Mr. Huang Xiaofeng and the Managing Director is Mr. Wen Yinheng.
-The roles of the Chairman and the Managing Director of the Company are clearly defined and segregated to ensure independence, proper checks and balances.
-The Chairman has executive responsibilities, provides leadership for the Board and ensures a proper and effective functioning of the Board in discharge of its responsibilities.
-The Managing Director is accountable to the Board for the overall implementation of the Company’s strategies and the coordination of overall business operations.
+The roles of the Chairman and the Managing Director of the Company are clearly defined and segregated to ensure independence and proper checks and balances.

-All Directors, including Non-Executive Directors, appointed to fill a casual vacancy or as an addition to the existing Board, shall hold office only until the first general meeting after his or her appointment and shall then be eligible for re-election.
+All Directors (including Non-Executive Directors) appointed to fill a casual vacancy or as an addition to the existing Board shall hold office only until the first general meeting after his or her appointment and shall be eligible for re-election.

-Moreover, all Non-Executive Directors (including Independent Non-Executive Directors) of the Company are appointed for a term of not more than approximately three years expiring on the earlier of either (i) the conclusion of the annual general meeting of the Company in the year of the third anniversary of the appointment or re-election (as the case may be) of that Director, or (ii) the expiration of the period within which the annual general meeting of the Company is required to be held in the year of the third anniversary of the appointment or re-election (as the case may be) of that Director and in any event, subject to earlier determination in accordance with the Articles of Association of the Company and/or any applicable laws and regulations.
+Moreover, all Directors (including Non-Executive Directors and Independent Non-Executive Directors) of the Company are appointed for a term of not more than approximately three years expiring on the earlier of either (i) the conclusion of the annual general meeting of the Company in the year of the third anniversary of the appointment or re-election (as the case may be) of that Director, or (ii) the expiration of the period within which the annual general meeting of the Company is required to be held in the year of the third anniversary of the appointment or re-election (as the case may be) of that Director and in any event, subject to earlier determination in accordance with the articles of association of the Company and/or any applicable laws and regulations.